cesarsotovalero/cesarsotovalero.github.io/_posts/2017-12-13-a-starting-guide-to-be-a-good-competitive-programmer.md

 I discovered the world of competitive programming challenges during my first year at university.
 At that time, I didn't know much about computer algorithms or even mind sports.
 However, the idea of learning how to code by myself just using an online judge attracted my attention since the first moment.

 I remembered my first ACM-ICPC contest in 2009.
 It was a mess for me.
 With only a few weeks of training, I was unable to solve any of the released problems.
-From that moment onwards, I knew that programming contests are a real challenge, even for serious and highly motivated students.
+From that moment onward, I knew that programming contests are a real challenge, even for serious and highly motivated students.

 <p align="center">
   <a href="">